Netrunner

 Netrunner is an out-of-print collectible card game (CCG) designed by Richard Garfield, the creator of Magic: The Gathering.
 It was published by Wizards of the Coast and introduced in April 1996.
+It was produced until 1999.
 The game took place in the setting for the Cyberpunk 2020 role-playing game (RPG), but it also drew from the broader cyberpunk genre.

 In 2012, Fantasy Flight Games released Android: Netrunner, a new card game based on Netrunner, under license from Wizards of the Coast.
-The new game uses Fantasy Flight Games' Living Card Game release format (as used in their Warhammer: Invasion, A Game of Thrones, Call of Cthulhu, and Lord of the Rings games), and shares the cyberpunk setting of their Android board game.
+Since 2019, the game has been run by the nonprofit games publisher Null Signal Games.

 Gameplay

 Netrunner depicts cyberspace combat between a global mega-corporation (the Corp) and a hacker (the Runner).
 The Corp aims to complete its secret agendas before the Runner can hack in and steal data.
 It isn't easy, though, as the Corp has strong defensive data forts protected by malevolent computer programs known as ICE (short for Intrusion Countermeasures Electronics).
 Runners must use special programs of their own, called icebreakers, to break through and steal the hidden plans.
 All this is paid for in the game by bits (representing currency), which are earned and spent during the course of play.

 An interesting feature of Netrunner is its asymmetry: each side has different abilities and uses completely different cards distinguished by alternate card backs.
 This contrasts with most other CCGs, which usually depict a "battle between peers" where each opponent draws upon the same card pool.
 While a player does not have to play both sides except in tournament play, many players believe that a firm understanding of both leads to better overall player ability.

 The Cyberpunk 2020 supplement Rache Bartmoss' Brainware Blowout featured rules on using Netrunner cards instead of the RPG's existing system to simulate netrunning during game sessions.
 It also gave conversions to the RPG of some of the cards in the base set (the rest having been mentioned in one book or another).